What is Pre-Charge Legal Advice and Why is it Important?

 - Mistrust from friends and family members.

-Being proactive by engaging one of our experienced criminal defence lawyers to provide pre-charge legal advice can prevent these potential harms.
+Being proactive by engaging one of our experience criminal defence lawyers to provide pre-charge legal advice can prevent these potential harms.

 With our guidance, you will have the information you need to protect yourself during a criminal investigation.
 Rest assured, we will do everything we can to insulate you from the stressful and all-consuming experience of being charged with a criminal offence.

-If you are interested in seeking out pre-charge legal advice, contact our Toronto office immediately so we can schedule a consultation at the earliest opportunity.
+If you are interested in seeking out pre-charge legal advice, contact one of our British Columbia offices immediately so we can schedule a consultation at the earliest opportunity.